jakeyoos/documents/03_derived_tables.md

 + The fourth to tenth rows contain the actual SQL for the derived table.
 Remember to end the SQL with `;;`

-+ The eleventh row `persist_for: "24 hours"` tells Looker to store the results for 24 hours at a time.
-If this row was excluded, Looker would calculate the table every time it was used in a query.

-You’ll notice there are a couple other dimensions within the user_order_facts view, which we'll discuss in our [next lesson](https://learn2.looker.com/projects/e-commerce/files/04_dimension_basics.md).<br /><br />
+You’ll notice there are a couple other dimensions within the <a href="https://learn2.looker.com/projects/e-commerce/files/user_order_facts.view.lkml" style="font-family:Monaco,Menlo,Consolas,Courier New,monospace;">user_order_facts</a> view, which we'll discuss in our [next lesson](https://learn2.looker.com/projects/e-commerce/files/04_dimension_basics.md).<br /><br />

 <h2 style="color:rgb(100,81,138)">Understanding Persistence</h2>

-In the example above, we saw one option for setting persistence: `persist_for: "24 hours"`.
-However, there are other persistence options available.
-It's also important to understand some of the details about how persistence works and the impact that it can have.
+In the example above, the derived table is not being persisted (i.e. "stored") in the database.
+However, persistence is often very useful for improving the performance of derived tables.
 Please read our [Derived Tables](https://docs.looker.com/data-modeling/learning-lookml/derived-tables#adding_persistence) documentation to fully understand this feature.<br /><br />